 We had given the widow’s mite—all that we had—$4.50 for a ticket.
 My sister Holly and I were huge fans of John, Paul, George, and Ringo.
 Even to the point of speaking with British accents.
 Imagine that!
 Little girls from west central Minnesota with Norwegian brogues imitating the Liverpool accent!

-I think that might be what it is like with worship—not just a one time observance and leave it there.
+I think that might be what it is like with worship—not just a one-time observance and leaving it there.

 But all day every day